A value-based fund that seeks to balance long-term growth with income.

 Performance

-At the sector level, stock selection in financials and information technology had the most positive impact on the Fund’s performance.
-Stock selection in industrials, consumer discretionary and materials had a negative impact.
+At the sector level, exposure to consumer discretionary and consumer staples had the most positive impact on performance.
+Security selection in health care, information technology and financials had a negative impact on performance.

 Portfolio activity